RESTORING SEXUAL HEALTH AFTER MENOPAUSE

 Over-the-counter lubricants designed to increase sexual comfort are widely available in both liquid or gel form and work by reducing friction.
 Application of a water-based or silicone-based lubricant to the vagina and vulva just before sex may help decrease this discomfort.
 A longer-lasting vaginal moisturizer, which is absorbed into the skin and can provide relief from vaginal dryness for up to four days, is another option.
 However, as with estrogen creams, etc., relief is temporary, and some patients dislike the associated moistness from the creams or moisturizers.

-A revolutionary, non-invasive treatment is now available in St. Louis for the first time at Gynecologic and Reconstructive Surgery, LTD. The MonaLisa Touch delivers fractional CO2 energy to the vaginal wall tissue, revitalizing and restoring the vaginal tissue to treat symptoms as a result of low estrogen.
+This revolutionary, non-invasive treatment was first brought to St. Louis by Dr. Veronikis and Dr. Wood.
+The MonaLisa Touch delivers fractional CO2 energy to the vaginal wall tissue, revitalizing and restoring the vaginal tissue to treat symptoms as a result of low estrogen.
 Symptoms such as post-menopausal vaginal dryness and itching, painful intercourse, and more can be treated with laser vaginal revitalization.
 No surgery, no anesthesia, and no hormones make this 5 minute in-office treatment attractive to woman suffering through painful intercourse due to decreasing estrogen and menopause.
 Although some patients begin to feel an improvement after just one treatment, full results are expected after a series of three treatments, spaced about six weeks apart.

 Schedule a consult today at Women’s Laser Center of St. Louis to learn more about how MonaLisa Touch can improve your gynecologic health!